 Elizabeth in the school cafeteria opening her plastic ware

-• Washing, combing, and brushing her hair
+• Washing, combing, and brushing their hair

 • Choosing a hair style and maintaining it